 This comes down to the old marketing features vs benefits debate.
 You need to focus on benefits at least 70% of the time in your content.
 What can you achieve for your customer?
 How will it change their lives?

 Search engines love sites that have new content.
 If you simply upload your service or product pages and haven’t added any new information in months or even years it can affect your ranking.

 The easiest way to create new content for your website is to have a regular blog.
 This not only keeps your site live but gives you the option of targeting certain keywords that attract more traffic.
 It also gives your audience more information to share on social media which can increase visibility.

 Finally, one of the biggest barriers to online conversions is a clogged up sales funnel.
 Ideally, you want to make it as easy as possible for your customer to hit a page and then buy your product or hire your service.
 Too often, we see sites where the navigation is too complicated or pages lack a clear call to action.

 If you are struggling to convert customers, start going through your site to see where you may have inadvertently set up barriers to buying.
 Changing these might make a big difference to your conversion rate.

-If you have a site that is not attracting customers or converting them in large enough numbers, the team at Innovative will run an audit and help you understand where things can be improved.
+If you have a site that is not attracting customers or converting them in large enough numbers, the team at We Are Innovative will run an audit and help you understand where things can be improved.